matt-goldeck/matt-goldeck.github.io/_posts/2021-02-01-twitter-party-line.markdown

 The ideal path should ideally be as follows:

 A primary component [PartyLine](https://github.com/matt-goldeck/avalanche/blob/master/src/PartyLine.js) is loaded and calls a function [bufferTweets()](https://github.com/matt-goldeck/avalanche/blob/master/src/PartyLine.js#L105) on `componentDidMount()`.
 A sub function `getTweets()` retrieves 250 random tweets from our FastAPI `/tweets` endpoint.
 After tweets have been retrieved, another sub function [listenForBufferToLoad()](https://github.com/matt-goldeck/avalanche/blob/master/src/PartyLine.js#L105) is called to keep an eye on the buffer to call [loadTweet()](https://github.com/matt-goldeck/avalanche/blob/master/src/PartyLine.js#L105) when the first tweet is loaded onto it.
-It does this because sometimes my free Heroku dyno takes 10-30 seconds to spin up, and thus, the promise chain of the standard fetch-then pattern will keep chugging on without any content retrieved.
+It does this because sometimes my free Heroku dyno takes 10-30 seconds to spin up, and thus, the promise chain of the standard fetch-then pattern will keep chugging on without any content retrieved until it realizes there aren't any tweets loaded and explodes violently.
 There's probably a more elegant solution to this, but as I said, I have no idea what I'm doing.

 `loadTweet()` pops a random tweet from the buffer and plops it onto an array `loadedTweets`.
 After this, tweets are only loaded onto the `loadedTweet` array when a tweet's content is finished uttering -- but we'll get there soon.